-C++ A pointer to a VARIANT structure of type VT_BYREF|VT_VARIANT that contains the data to send to the server if the HTTP POST transaction is used.
-VB Data to send to the server if the HTTP POST transaction is being used.
+- [in] A pointer to a VARIANT structure of type VT_BYREF|VT_VARIANT that contains the data to send to the server if the HTTP POST transaction is used.

 - [in, out]

 A pointer to a VARIANT structure of type VARIANT_BOOL that contains the cancel flag.
 An application can set this parameter to VARIANT_TRUE to cancel the navigation operation, or to VARIANT_FALSE to allow the navigation operation to proceed.Note The

 Cancelparameter is an OUT parameter to cancel or allow navigation as above.
 However, because there is a chain of event handlers,

 Cancelis also an IN parameter to provide notification of the value set by the previous handler.

 No return value.

 The DISPID for this event is defined in exdispid.h.
 Use this value to identify the event handler when implementing IDispatch::Invoke.

 The post data specified by PostData is passed as a SAFEARRAY structure.
 The variant should be of type VT_BYREF|VT_VARIANT, which points to a SAFEARRAY.
 The SAFEARRAY should be of element type VT_UI1, dimension one, and have an element count equal to the number of bytes of post data.